 15. All red tabbies have distinctive markings on their foreheads

 Each and every red tabby cat will have an “M” on their foreheads, and there are various legends to explain how that came to be.
 One story tells how the prophet Muhammad placed his hand on the forehead of a cat, and the marking was left as a reminder.
-Another says that a tabby cat climbed into the crib of baby Jesus and stopped him crying.
+Another says that a tabby cat climbed into the crib of baby Jesus and stopped him from crying.
 When the Virgin Mary placed her hand upon the cat in gratitude, a marking was left behind.
 Lastly, another legend says that tabby cats got this marking while they were frowning at a mouse hole, waiting for that elusive mouse to appear!